buppyio/bpy/doc/bpy_bpack.5.md

 In typical usage, the keys used by bpy are all sha256 hashes, using the pack files as a content addressed storage system.

-An example diagram showing the layout of 3 values and the index as stored on disk.
+The following is an example diagram showing the layout of 3 values and the index as stored on disk:

 ```
 +-------------+